holywyvern/tmx/doc/src/datastructure.rst

          .. c:member:: tmx_layer *group_head

-            This layer is a group of layer, pointer to the head of a linked-list of children layers.
+            This layer is a group of layer, pointer to the head of a :term:`linked list` of children layers.

    .. c:member:: tmx_user_data user_data